-According to this website, researchers at the Athens University of Business and Economics released a study about the attitudes of the Greek electorate yesterday.
+According to this website (update: link broken), researchers at the Athens University of Business and Economics released a study about the attitudes of the Greek electorate yesterday.
 In summary, the survey purports to show a massive disappointment with major parties, which have traditionally held power, and a concomitant rise in the popularity of smaller political groups.
 It is noteworthy document, because –in addition to its substantive findings– it brings into the foreground a number of issues relating to research methodology and ethics.
 I think I am not alone in wondering to what extent the results were influenced by the wording of questions such as the following:

 If one of the major contending parties, which have been responsible for the decline of your standard of living, promises a better future, will you trust them and vote for them again? (p.
 5).

 Are you determined to punish the parties that brought the crisis upon us, by voting against them? (p.
 15)

 Leading questions are useful in politics, no doubt, but they make for bad science (if don’t know why, Sir Humphrey Appleby offers a concise reminder).
 In addition, in the course of discussing this study with other researchers and academically minded members of the public, it occurred to me that there is a danger of people lapsing into epistemological agnosticism, i.e. deciding that no survey can be trusted.
 This danger, I think, stems from the fact that there seems to be a lack of awareness of why some surveys generate surprising results.
 One often has an intuitive understanding that something must be wrong, but cannot pinpoint the features in the survey design that led to these results.